Want to disable RDP copy and paste on Win 10

 Method 1.
 Turn off RDP copy and paste from Group Policy

-We tend to enable some policies in Group Policy to disable the copy and paste function in this part.
+We tend to enable some policies in Group Policy to prevent copying and pasting via Remote Desktop in Windows 10 in this part.

 Step 2.
 Navigation:

 Computer Configuration – Administrative Templates – Windows Components – Remote Desktop services – Remote Desktop Host – Devices and Resources Redirection

 Step 3.
 Double-click on “Do not allow Clipboard redirection” and then choose “Enabled”.
 Then click on “OK”.